jmillxyz/Win32-OpenSSH-wiki/Win32-OpenSSH-RoadMap.md

-The intention is to be close in feature parity with OpenSSH 7/15, following OpenSSH features will however will NOT be ready by this deadline:
+The intention is to be close in feature parity with OpenSSH by 7/15, following OpenSSH features will however will NOT be ready by this deadline:
 - VerifyHostKeyDNS
 - Client ControlMaster
 - Background ssh execution mode